locoframework/loco-rails/README.md

 ```

 This is just the tip of the iceberg.
 Look at [Loco-JS](https://github.com/locoframework/loco-js) and [Loco-JS-Model](https://github.com/locoframework/loco-js-model) documentation for more.
+- send messages over WebSockets in both directions with a single line of code on each side
+- persist notifications in the database so clients receive missed messages after reconnecting
+- respect permissions — deliver messages only to recipients signed in as a given resource (e.g., a specific user or admin)
+- group recipients into Communication Hubs (virtual rooms)

 # 🤝 Dependencies